mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 ## Motivation

-When we face complex problems: In one hand we have training of large-scale deep learning models which is not so *natural*, e.g. we need massive amount of data to train specific task with no ability to generalize or deal with noises, no human learn like this.
+When we face complex problems: On the one hand, we have the training of large-scale deep learning models, which is not so *natural*, e.g., we need a massive amount of data to train specific tasks with no ability to generalize or deal with noises, no human learn like this.
-On the other hand we have good old symbolic AI, which cannot keep up in accuracy and speed with Neural Network, but really understandable and robust.
+On the other hand, we have good old symbolic AI, which cannot keep up in accuracy and speed with Neural Network, but understandable and robust.
-From the early days of Neural Network, (when they call it connectivisim approach or distributed data processing) symbolic AI scientist raises to critics about it:
+From the early days of Neural Network (when they call it *connectivisim* approach or distributed data processing), symbolic AI scientist raises to critics about it:
-  1. Incapable of handling variable sized input
+  1. Incapable of handling variable-sized input
-  2. Incapable of “variable-binding” (eg. Mary Spokes to John; we bind Mary to subject role.)
+  2. Incapable of “variable-binding” (e.g. Mary Spokes to John; we bind Mary to subject role.)

-After some years **Recurrent** architecture appears and solved the first critic, but Neural Network lack the ability to bind variable which is one of key requirement of any computer algorithm.
-The NTM aims to solve this second critics.
+After some years, **Recurrent** architecture appears and solved the first critic.
+Still, Neural Network cannot bind variables, one of the critical requirements of any computer algorithm.
+The NTM aims to solve this second critic.

 ## Inspiration

-In NTM paper first source of inspiration comes from **Neuroscience and Psychology**; It claims that even humans have a **Working Memory**(e.g. short-term memory storage and rule based manipulation) to handle variable binding and also known as **Rapidly Created Variables**.
+In the NTM paper, the first source of inspiration comes from **Neuroscience and Psychology**; It claims that even humans have a **Working Memory** to handle variable binding and known as **Rapidly Created Variables**.

-The second inspiration comes from **Turing Machine** and **Von Neumann architecture**, it show that even a simple Finite-State Machine with infinity long tape can simulate any algorithm or a Controller can utilize a simple ALU and large enough memory to solve complex problems.
+The second inspiration comes from **Turing Machine** (Von Neumann architecture).
+It shows that even a simple Finite-State Machine (Controller) with infinity tape (Large enough memory) can simulate any algorithm.

-So maybe neural network architecture can also solve complex problem by using simple architecture and memory, instead of a large complex architecture.
+Neural network architecture can also solve complex problems using simple architecture and memory instead of a large complex architecture.

 ## Intuition

-This is how a simple **Von Neumann Architecture** look like:
+The below figure is how a simple **Von Neumann Architecture** looks like:
 ![Von Neumann Architecture]({{ '/assets/post-fig/Von_Neumann_Architecture.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Figure 1.
-CPU interact with memory to process inputs and generate ourputs .
+CPU interacts with memory to process inputs and generate outputs.
 (Image source: Wikipedia)*

-By this idea we can assume the NTM as follow:
+By this idea, we can assume the NTM as follow:
 ![Nerual Truing Machine]({{ '/assets/post-fig/ntm_architecture.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 2. a NN as controller interact with memory with help of Read/Write heads like Turing Machine .
+*Figure 2.
+NN controller interacts with memory with the help of reading/Write heads like Turing Machine.
 (Image source: Original Paper)*

 ## Mathematics

-First, we discuss how we can read, write and address a memory in differentiable manner and then we discuss how a Neural Network can generate address and information which suite this memory.
+First, we discuss how we can read, write, and address memory in a differentiable manner.
+Then, we discuss how a Neural Network can generate addresses and information that suit this memory.

 ### Memory

-The Memory is a matrix with size of $${m \times n}$$ which we show it in time $$t$$ as $$M_t$$ For read in a differentiable manner from memory we define the address as a distribution of rows of matrix and output will be the expected value of address over content of the memory. the $$w_t(i)$$ is address in the form of:
+The Memory is a matrix with the size of $${m \times n}$$.
+We show it in time $$t$$ as $$M_t$$ For reading in a differentiable manner from memory.
+We define the address as a distribution of rows of the matrix, and output will be the expected value of address over the memory's content. the $$w_t(i)$$ is addressed in the form of:

 $$
 \sum_i{w_t(i)} = 1\\